 - As a standalone insurance product, OR

-- As an add-on or “rider” to life insurance.
+- As an add-on or “rider” to a life insurance policy

 The HHS explains that the cost of long-term care insurance is determined by several factors.
 To keep things simple for you, we’ve divided the anatomy of a long-term care policy into four parts:

-An LTC policy will pay a daily reimbursement up to an agreed upon figure, called the daily benefit amount.
-While a LTC care policy with a lower daily benefit amount may be less expensive, you’ll want to consider the cost of long-term care in your state before deciding on an amount.
-With the cost of a nursing facility pushing $100k per year in most states, you probably will want to secure a daily benefit amount of at least $250 to $300 to be adequately insured.
+While a long-term care policy with a lower daily benefit amount will be less expensive, its important to consider the average cost of LTC in your state before you decide on an amount.
+With the annual cost of a nursing care exceeding $100k, a daily benefit amount of $250 to $300 is usually recommended.

 Long-term care life insurance can be purchased as a standalone policy or as an addition to life insurance policy, also known as a LTC rider.
 Choosing between a standalone LTC policy and life insurance with a long-term care rider can be difficult when you’re not sure of each policy’s cost, benefits, and limitations.
 That’s why we’re here to provide expert guidance.